cassiomolin/http-patch-spring/README.md

 }
 ```

 Now consider we want to update this resource.
 John has been promoted as a senior engineer and we want to keep our contact list updated.
-We could do it with a `PUT` request:
+We could achieve it with a `PUT` request:

 ```http
 PUT /contacts/1 HTTP/1.1